 Setting Parameter Range/Description Factory Setting Boiler Pump Overrun (CH) 24.3.2 Sets the post circulation time for the boiler pump following a CH demand.
-(Range = 0-255min) 1 min System Pump Overrun 24.4.5 Sets the post circulation time for the system pump following a demand.
-(Rang = 0-255sec) NOTE : do not set System Pump Overrun time higher than the Zone Outputs Overrun time.
-0 sec Zone Outputs Overrun 7.2.8 Sets how long the zone outputs remain energized following the end of the respective zone demand.
-(Range = 0-7200sec) NOTE : do not set Zone Outputs Overrun time lower than the System Pump Overrun time.
-0 sec Zone Outputs Overrun During DHW 7.2.9 On - allows the Zone Outputs Overrun to occur during a concurrent DHW demand.
+(Range = 0-255min; 255 = Always on) 1 min System Pump Overrun 24.4.5 Sets the post circulation time for the system pump following a demand.
+(Rang = 0-255sec) 0 sec Zone Outputs Overrun 7.2.8 Sets how long the zone outputs remain energized following the end of the respective zone demand.
+(Range = 0-7200sec) 0 sec Zone Outputs Overrun During DHW 7.2.9 On - allows the Zone Outputs Overrun to occur during a concurrent DHW demand.
 Off - the Zone Outputs Overrun is aborted if a DHW demand occurs.
 Off

-Table 16-10 Pump C Control Settings (Continued) -------------------- ------------------ -------------
+Table 16-10 Pump Control Settings (Co oncluded) --------------------------------------- -----------

-Setting Parameter Range/Description Factory Setting Auxiliary Pump 1 Selection 24.7.0 Sets the functionality of output AUX1 PUMP.
-System Pump - powers during CH demands.
-Will also power during Downstream IWH demands if System Pump Activation Logic, in the Advanced Settings screen of the DHW Setup menu, is set as Always Active.
+Setting Parameter Range/Description Factory Setting Auxiliary 24.7.0 Sets the functionality of output AUX1 120VAC.
+None Pump 1 Selection System Pump - powers during CH demands.
+Will also power during Downstream IWH demands if System Pump Activation Logic , in the Advanced Settings screen of the DHW Setup menu, is set as Always Active.
 DHW Recirc - powers during DHW Recirc demands; see setting Auxiliary Sensor 2 in the Sensor Configuration menu for setup of a DHW Recirc sensor.
 Buffer Tank - powers during Buffer Tank demands; see settings Auxiliary Sensor 1 and Auxiliary Sensor 2 in the Sensor Configuration menu for setup of a Buffer Tank sensor.
-None Boiler Pump Speed Control Signal 24.3.4 Sets the type of signal that the boiler will output to drive the speed of a variable speed boiler pump to achieve a delta-T equal to the Delta-T Target - Pump Speed Control setting.
-0-10V - connect to VAR.
+Cascade Pump - powers when the boiler is commanded to serve the cascade system (i.e., cascade CH/DHW).
+Only applicable for a cascaded boiler that is also connected to an Upstream IWH.
+Boiler Pump Speed Control Signal 24.3.4 Sets the type of signal that the boiler will output to drive the speed of a variable speed boiler pump to achieve a delta-T equal to the Delta-T Target - Pump Speed Control setting.
+PWM 0-10V - connect to VAR.
 PUMP terminals "+" and "return" (in arrow).
 PWM - connect to VAR.
 PUMP terminals "-", "return" and "out" (out arrow).
-PWM Delta-T Target - Pump Speed Control 24.3.5 Sets the delta-T target for the boiler when using Boiler Pump Speed Control Signal to control the speed of a variable speed boiler pump.
+Delta-T Target - Pump Speed Control 24.3.5 Sets the delta-T target for the boiler when using Boiler Pump Speed Control Signal to control the speed of a variable speed boiler pump.
 (Range = 5-45°F) 25°F Maximum Pump Speed 24.3.0 Sets the maximum control signal to the boiler pump when using Boiler Pump Speed Control Signal to control the speed of a variable speed boiler pump.
 (Range = MinimumPumpSpeed-100%) 100% Minimum Pump Speed 24.3.1 Sets the minimum control signal to the boiler pump when using Boiler Pump Speed Control Signal to control the speed of a variable speed boiler pump.
-(Range = 20-MaximumPumpSpeed) 50% Auxiliary Pump 2 Selection 24.7.1 Sets the functionality of output AUX2 PUMP.
-System Pump - powers during CH demands.
-Will also power during Downstream IWH demands if System Pump Activation Logic, in the Advanced Settings screen of the DHW Setup menu, is set as Always Active.
+(Range = 20-MaximumPumpSpeed) 50% Auxiliary 24.7.1 Sets the functionality of output AUX2 120VAC.
+System Pump Pump 2 Selection System Pump - powers during CH demands.
+Will also power during Downstream IWH demands if System Pump Activation Logic , in the Advanced Settings screen of the DHW Setup menu, is set as Always Active.
 DHW Recirc - powers during DHW Recirc demands; see setting Auxiliary Sensor 2 in the Sensor Configuration menu for setup of a DHW Recirc sensor.
 Buffer Tank - powers during Buffer Tank demands; see settings Auxiliary Sensor 1 and Auxiliary Sensor 2 in the Sensor Configuration menu for setup of a Buffer Tank sensor.
-System Pump
+Cascade Pump - powers when the boiler is commanded to serve the cascade system (i.e., cascade CH/DHW).
+Only applicable for a cascaded boiler that is also connected to an Upstream IWH.